|

 ||||

-check at the right time and at the right place.
 All employees’ checks are received in the

 Cashier’s Office and dated, signed and distributed.